-A child that arrives to school fed and rested is ready to learn and performs better.
-Give him a healthy breakfast and establish bedtime routines to get at least 10-11 hours of sleep.
-Talk with him about his school day, which may include asking both specific and open ended questions.
+A child that arrives at school fed and rested is ready to learn and perform better.
+Provide a healthy breakfast and establish bedtime routines to get at least 10-11 hours of sleep.
+Talk about their school day, which may include asking both specific and open-ended questions.
 After-school activities, sports, social activities, and clubs can place a big demand on your child's time.
-Be cautious not to over-scheduled him and allow for some unstructured time.
+Be cautious not to over-schedule them, allowing for some unstructured time.
 If your child has special needs, keep an active role in the IEP process.
 Stresses, changes in family, loss in families, or family violence can contribute to poor performance.
-If you are experiencing these kinds of stresses please talk to your child's doctor.
+If you are experiencing these kinds of stresses, please talk to your child's doctor.